 1. Be totally upfront about bad news

 Customers crave transparency and reward organizations that are totally upfront in good times and bad.
-Buffer, an online social media sharing service that I highly recommend and use every day, recently had a security issue that compromised the sharing service for many of their customers.
+Buffer, an online social media sharing service that I highly recommend and use every day, recently had a security issue that compromised the sharing service for many of their customers. spiritofthesea provides more satisfaction to you guys please check.
 Rather than denying it took place, the Buffer team was totally honest and upfront, and most importantly timely in their response.

 Rather than angry mobs the customer response was actually positive with encouraging words for the team as they worked on a fix.
 Buffer enjoys even stronger customer loyalty because of their transparency and emphasis on solving issues for their customers.
 Specifically look at how often the Buffer team updated customers during the situation and then the overall response of customers in the post comments.